 Because some antifungal drugs can be toxic to a developing fetus, the Centers for Disease Control and Prevention CDC recommends topical treatments for vaginal candidiasis.

 Can candidiasis be prevented?

-- Watch your diet: It may be helpful to avoid foods high in sugar, dairy, yeast, wheat and caffeine.
-These types of ingredients are believed to promote fungal overgrowth.
+- Watch your diet: It may be helpful to avoid dairy, wheat and foods high in sugar, yeast or caffeine, which are believed to promote fungal overgrowth.

-- Practice good oral hygiene: This includes brushing regularly, flossing, using an antiseptic mouthwash (e.g., Listerine), and reducing/eliminating the use of tobacco products such as chewing tobacco and cigarettes.
+- Practice good oral hygiene: This includes brushing your teeth regularly, flossing and using an antiseptic mouthwash (such as Listerine)

 - Quit or reduce smoking: Tobacco products, including cigarettes and chewing tobacco, may increase the risk of fungal growth.